Note: see session law sections for effective dates.

 (2) is diagnosed with a medical condition, such as mental illness or traumatic brain injury, for which adult rehabilitative mental health services are needed;

-(3) has substantial disability and functional impairment in three or more of the areas listed in section 245.462, subdivision 11a, so that self-sufficiency is markedly reduced; and
+(3) has substantial disability and functional impairment in three or more of the areas listed in section 245I.10, subdivision 9, clause (4), so that self-sufficiency is markedly reduced; and

-(4) has had a recent diagnostic assessment or an adult diagnostic assessment update by a qualified professional that documents adult rehabilitative mental health services are medically necessary to address identified disability and functional impairments and individual recipient goals.
+(4) has had a recent standard diagnostic assessment by a qualified professional that documents adult rehabilitative mental health services are medically necessary to address identified disability and functional impairments and individual recipient goals.

 (a) The provider entity must be certified by the state following the certification process and procedures developed by the commissioner.

-(b) The certification process is a determination as to whether the entity meets the standards in this subdivision.
+(b) The certification process is a determination as to whether the entity meets the standards in this section and chapter 245I, as required in section 245I.011, subdivision 5.
 The certification must specify which adult rehabilitative mental health services the entity is qualified to provide.

 (c) A noncounty provider entity must obtain additional certification from each county in which it will provide services.
 The additional certification must be based on the adequacy of the entity's knowledge of that county's local health and human service system, and the ability of the entity to coordinate its services with the other services available in that county.
 A county-operated entity must obtain this additional certification from any other county in which it will provide services.

-(d) Recertification must occur at least every three years.
+(d) State-level recertification must occur at least every three years.

 (e) The commissioner may intervene at any time and decertify providers with cause.
 The decertification is subject to appeal to the state.
 A county board may recommend that the state decertify a provider for cause.